Table of Contents

 Summary

-A "standard" blood test usually does not check your thyroid.
-Even a "standard" thyroid test may only look at TSH, potentially missing the nuances of autoimmune activity or hormone conversion.
+A "standard" blood test usually does not check your thyroid, and even a dedicated thyroid test may only look at TSH, potentially missing autoimmune activity or conversion issues.

 FAQ